 1. Boy From Heaven

-The fact that I saw three films on this list on the same day (and one of them the night before) implies that those days were no cinematic highlights.
+The fact that I saw three films from this list on the same day (and one of them the night before) suggests those days were no cinematic highlights.
 That is undoubtedly true about Tarik Saleh’s Boy From Heaven, which uses the old rule, “Tell, don’t show”, in its conspiracy tale about the Muslim world.
 The international title after Cannes seems to be Cairo Conspiracy.
 Whatever the title, the film is still as dreary and talkative as before.
 Read about how fed up I was about it in the Cannes review.